Responsibilities of the Project of Practice Chair

 Communicating with the Committee

-The Chair will determine when a document is ready for electronic review by the committee and will initiate communication amongst committee members.
-The candidate should avoid consulting the full committee for feedback without prior approval of the Chair.
-A minimum of four meetings with the committee is required: Prospectus defense, Proposal defense, Pre-defense of the final manuscript, and the final Dissertation defense.
-The Chair will notify the Program Office via email ([email protected]) of the date/time/location of all committee defense meetings.
-Committee participation from a distance may be facilitated through video conference, phone conference, or other electronic media as approved.
+The Project Chair will determine when a document is ready for electronic review by the committee and will initiate communication amongst committee members.
+The candidate should avoid consulting the full committee for feedback without prior approval of the Project Chair.
+The Project Chair will notify the Program Office via email ([email protected]) of the date/time/location of all committee defense meetings.